Eltion/Instagram-SSL-Pinning-Bypass/.github/ISSUE_TEMPLATE/bug_report.md

 brup: v2022.5.2

 **Logs**
-Frida or logcat logs, screenshots
+Frida or logcat logs, screenshots, mitmproxy event logs, Brup event log.

 **Additional context**
 Add any other context about the problem here.